More than five million Syrians have fled conflict in their homeland. Over half are children.

 In addition to immediate humanitarian needs, CARE is developing resilience programs, providing families with livelihoods support, and microfinance.

-So far, CARE has reached at least 1.9 million people inside Syria.
+So far, CARE has assisted more than 2.2 million people in Syria.

 From CARE’s blog: Aleppo aid worker: ‘I’m doing this for my country and my people’